sugataa/rails-foundation/README.md

-# Sugata's "for dummies" Docker Rails Foundation App
+# Sugata's "for dummies" Docker + Rails Foundation App

+So, you know how to create regular ol' Rails app...but you want to make that same Rails app slick and dockerized.
+Well then, this is the perfect foundation for you.

+All you need is to clone this repo, copy the contents to your folder (or rename this folder), follow the steps

 Docker ft.
 Rails 5, PostgreSQL, Redis, Sidekiq, Unicorn